 One of the most positive ways to enhance the character and warmth of a home is with carefully orchestrated exterior lighting.
-This addition of luminosity in the dark is a way to celebrate a home’s architecture in the night as well as the day.
-Equally important in the front and the rear of a house, proper exterior lighting has the power to set mood and tone in the evening hours.
+This addition of luminosity in the dark celebrates a home’s architecture in the night as well as the day.
+Equally important in the front and rear of a house, proper exterior lighting has the power to set mood and tone in the evening hours.
 Below are some of our team’s tried and true ways to highlight your property’s unique features and make your home incredibly inviting at night.

 Lighting your entry

-Timeless architecture calls for classic lighting, and from the street we immediately consider lamp post lights, coach lights, and pendants as ideal lighting options.
+Timeless architecture calls for classic lighting.
+From the street we immediately consider lamp post lights, coach lights, and pendants as ideal lighting options.

-Popular from the early 1800s with gas flames used for illumination, lamp post lights endure today in a variety of styles and beckon guests to approach the front door.
+Popular from the early 1800s with gas flames used for illumination, lamp posts endure today in a variety of styles and beckon guests to approach the front door.
 While gas lanterns on posts are occasionally still used for historical character, electric lights are far more popular, and efficient vintage-style LED bulbs can cast a similar glow.
-In selecting an LED bulb, be sure to look for one that shines a warm light on your pathway as opposed to the too-bright cold light emitted from the first LEDs on the market.
+In selecting an LED bulb, be sure to look for one that shines a warm light on your pathway as opposed to the too-bright cold light emitted from early LEDs on the market.

-One of our favorite ways to introduce a timeless theme at the point of entry is through the use of copper coach lighting.
+Copper lanterns are among our most preferred elements for outdoor lighting.
 Set astride a front door, coach lights give a warm halo to the front of the house.
-We find traditional handmade coach lights on Martha’s Vineyard, but other options can be found wherever copper artisans may be working.
-With copper coach lighting, size is critical – consider that the fixtures are a feature, and should be prominently visible from the street.
+We find traditional handmade copper coach lights on Martha’s Vineyard, but other options can be found wherever artisans may be working.
+With coach lighting, size is critical – consider that the fixtures are a feature, and should be prominently visible from the street.

-Under a portico or at times within a vestibule, we look to hanging pendant lights to set character and theme.
-Carefully using a pendant light, an entryway can be lit with a romantic luminescence.
-The scale of these pendants is particularly important – be sure to consider the height of your portico as you select a pendant.
+Under a portico or at times within a vestibule, we specify hanging pendant lights to indicate timeless character.
+With a glowing pendant, an entryway can be lit with a romantic luminescence.
+The scale of these pendants is particularly important – be sure to consider the height of your portico as you select the fixture.

-Beyond lampposts, coach lights, and hanging pendants, we sometimes find historically significant light fixtures present when renovating older structures.
-Restoring these fixtures and allowing them a place in a renovation can provide unique character to an exceptional property.
+Beyond lampposts, coach lights, and hanging pendants, we sometimes find existing historically significant light fixtures when renovating older structures.
+Restoring these fixtures and allowing them a place in a renovation can maintain authentic character at an exceptional property.

 Spotlighting

-Perhaps one of the best ways to accentuate a home’s architectural splendor is low voltage spotlighting.
+Arguably one of the best ways to accent a home’s architectural splendor is low voltage spotlighting.
 Tucked away in the landscape, viewers should be unaware of precisely where the light is coming from.
-Instead of emphasizing the fixture itself, light is shone upon any number of dominant architectural elements present in the property.
-We often seek to wash the entry with a warm glow, or highlight features like gables or peaks with soft spotlighting.
-In other instances, a spotlight to dramatize the edge of a dominant chimney can add just the right amount of evening romanticism.
+Instead of emphasizing the fixture itself, light is shone upon any number of dominant architectural elements present at the property.
+We often seek to wash the entry with a warm glow or highlight features like gables or peaks with soft spotlighting.
+Sometimes a spotlight can dramatize the edge of a dominant chimney, adding just the right amount of evening romanticism.

 Lighting your landscape

-Specifically related to landscape lighting, our team is always Dark Sky (IDA) compliant.
-In order to see the natural beauty of twinkling nighttime stars, lower lit landscape lighting must be used, and sets a luxurious tone.
-We work with these concerns in mind as we think about lighting along a driveway arrival sequence, in between shrubs, and along footpaths in the dark.
+Related to landscape lighting our team is always Dark Sky (IDA) compliant.
+In order to see the natural beauty of twinkling nighttime stars, lower lit landscape lighting must be used, and can set a luxurious tone.
+We work with these concerns in mind as we think about lighting a driveway arrival sequence, in between shrubs, and along footpaths in the dark.

 Uplighting